 - Scenario 2 can be resolved by either deleting or disconnecting the mid-span junctions prior to deleting the vertices.

 - Scenario 3 can be resolved by either running the Rebuild Connectivity tool over the junctions in question or by using the Disconnect command to disconnect one of the junctions prior to the move.

-◊ determine if the feature has inconsistent connectivity and use the Rebuild Connectivity tool over the feature, and
+- Determine if the feature has inconsistent connectivity and use the Rebuild Connectivity tool over the feature.

-◊ assess whether the replacement is necessary or if it can be done in the parent version following the post.
+- Assess whether the replacement is necessary or if it can be done in the original version following the post.

 - Scenario 5 may be resolved if it is possible to determine which feature is raising the error by resolving conflicts at a class or feature level.
 If determined, use the Disconnect command on the feature prior to reconciling the version.

 If this is not successful, the assistance of Technical Support may be required.